 Under Ohio Wage Payment Timing Law, employers must adhere to certain requirements regarding when wages need to be paid to employees.

-Ohio employers are required to pay employees their earned wages from the first half of the preceding month (ending with the fifteenth day) on or before the first day of each month.
+Ohio employers are required to pay employees with a pay frequency that recurs at least semi-monthly, or twice per month.
+Specifically, employers must pay employees earned wages from the first half of the preceding month (ending with the fifteenth day) on or before the first day of each month.

 As such, employees must be paid for wages earned during the remaining days of the preceding month (16th to the end of the month) on or before the fifteenth day of each month.

-NOTE: Employees who are absent on a payday must be paid upon demand at the place where the wages are usually paid (if applicable).
+NOTE: Employees absent on a payday must be paid upon demand at the place where the wages are usually paid (if applicable).

 Employers may also pay wages less frequently if based on a written contract and if it is customary in the trade, or when permitted by law.
 Employers may also pay wages more frequently than required.